 - BBC Webwise - Has useful guides to social media, computer basics and a selection of online courses.

-- Disabled Living Foundation – Offer help on daily living equipment and assistive technology (0300 999 0004).
+- Disabled Living Foundation – Offers help on daily living equipment and assistive technology.

-- Learn My Way - This organisation offers online courses on using a computer and basic internet skills.
+- Learn My Way - Offers online courses on using a computer and basic internet skills.

-- Which - This organisation offers independent buying advice on computer equipment and internet service providers.
+- Which - Offers independent buying advice on computer equipment and internet service providers.